The marine reserve was established in 1994 and is 4,557 hectares.

 Westhaven (Whanganui Inlet) Wildlife Management Reserve stretches over 2112 hectares.
 It covers all tidal sandflats and channels not included in the marine reserve inside a line from Bar Point to South Head Cone.

-- The marine reserve totally protects all plant and animal life within its boundaries, benefiting not only fish and shellfish, but birdlife as well.
+The marine reserve protects all plant and animal life within its boundaries, benefitting not only fish and shellfish, but birdlife as well.
 Fishing and shooting are not permitted in the marine reserve.

-The estuary is an enclosed, drowned river valley about 13 km long and between 2-3 km wide.
+Estuaries are unique aquatic ecosystem.
+Salty ocean water mixes with freshwater rivers that many plants and animals thrive in.
 As the tide enters the inlet, it divides into northeast and southwest channels before spilling out onto expansive intertidal sandflats, which dominate the estuary.

 Seagrass beds, salt marshes, tidal wetlands, dunes, cliffs, islands, rock platforms and underwater reefs are all found within the marine reserve and are important habitat to a variety of species.

-About 30 species of marine fish use the inlet at some stage of their life cycle, and it is an important breeding and nursery area for snapper, flatfish, and kahawai.
-Many fish enter the estuary to take advantage of the rich food supply found in the seagrass beds and sandflats.
+Atleast 30 species of marine fish are known to use the inlet at some stage of their life cycle.
+The calm waters provide a safe breeding and nursery area for snapper, flatfish, and kahawai.
+Many fish enter the estuary for the rich food supply in the seagrass beds and sandflats.

 Tikanga Maori